nadiaaldrich/matplotlib-challenge/README.md

 - When comparing final volume and drug regimen, the _box plots_ help us see that the median final tumor volume for Capomulin and Ramicane are very similar, around 35 mm3.
 Similarly, Infubinol and Ceftamin were both centered around 60 mm3.
 We can also see that Infubinol has one potential outlier around where a final tumor volume level was recorded around 45 mm3, well below the lower outlier boundary for this specific drug.

-- The correlation analysis on the Capomulin drug regimen resulted with a correlation coefficient of approximately .84, which leads us to conclude that there is a strong positive, linear relationship betweeen final tumor size and Capomulin drug regimen.
+- The correlation analysis on the Capomulin drug regimen resulted with a correlation coefficient of approximately .84, which leads us to conclude that there is a moderately strong positive, linear relationship betweeen final tumor size and Capomulin drug regimen.

 - Our linear regression model may be a good option to project future tumor sizes specific to Capomulin.